dfelinto/blender-manual/manual/grease_pencil/modifiers/deform/smooth.rst

    The number of smoothing iterations, equivalent to executing the Smooth tool multiple times.
    High values can reduce the animation performance (FPS).

+Keep shape
+   When enabled, the smoothing algorithm will try to maintain as close as possible the overall shape of the original stroke.

 Influence
 ---------